orcwg/orcwg/cyber-resilience-sig/coordination/cen-cenelec-wg-9/deliverable-2-5.md

 ## Goals

-1. Prevent the open source ecosystem from having to purchase standards to comply to the CRA.
+1. Prevent the open source ecosystem from having to purchase standards to comply to the CRA
     * Prevent requirements placed on stewards, open source projects, and maintainers in CEN/CENELEC standards as these standards aren't freely available.
 2. Avoid placing unnecessary demands on the open source ecosystem
     * Prevent requirements placed on manufacturers that rely on stewards, open source projects, or maintainers performing certain actions they have no obligations to perform.
     * Prevent requirements that might lead manufacturers to expect the same interactions with stewards, open source projects, or  maintainers as they have with their suppliers.
 3. Maintain a leveled playing field
     * Prevent requirements placed on manufacturers which unfairly favor proprietary software (such as mandating security by obscurity, for example).
 4. Maintain Europe's ability to leverage open source
     * Prevent requirements that unreasonably burden manufacturers integrating open source components.

 ## Comments